Skip to main content

 Details

 Although graphical tools can manage Kubernetes, many administrators prefer to use command-line tools.
 The command line tool provided within the Kubernetes ecosystem is called kubectl.
 Kubectl is a versatile tool used to deploy and inspect the configurations and logs of the cluster resources and applications.
-Kubectl achieves this by using the Kubernetes API to authenticate with the Control Node of the Kubernetes cluster to complete any management actions requested by the administrator.
-Most of the operations/commands available for kubectl provide administrators with the ability to deploy and manage applications deployed onto the Kubernetes cluster and inspect and manage the Kubernetes cluster resources.
+Kubectl achieves this by using the Kubernetes API to authenticate with the control Node of the Kubernetes cluster to complete any management actions requested by the administrator.

 Note: Many kubectl commands have the --all-namespaces option appended.
 For this reason, a shorthand for this option is the -A flag.
-This lab uses kubectl -A instead of kubectl --all-namespaces in preference.
+This tutorial often uses kubectl -A instead of kubectl --all-namespaces.

 Objectives

-This tutorial builds on the basic commands introduced in a previous tutorial, Introducing Kubectl with Oracle Cloud Native Environment.
+This tutorial builds on the basic commands introduced in Introducing Kubectl with Oracle Cloud Native Environment.
 If this is your first encounter using kubectl, you may find it beneficial to start there.
 This tutorial introduces how kubectl can manage individual Kubernetes Nodes and any application(s) deployed onto them.
 The specific areas of Node management introduced in this tutorial are:

 • Querying Cluster Information